 “Once I know what my clients are looking for, I send them online listings, along with the financials — what an approximate payment would be and what they qualify for,” explains Jesse Fonseca, a broker/salesperson with Park Place Realty in Las Vegas.

-Under the Governor’s current directive, you can’t visit occupied homes, so those will need to be toured through video.
 Many MLS listings already have virtual tours, but you could also ask the owner or agent to take you on a tour using FaceTime, Zoom or another video app, enabling you to ask questions or see specific things in real time.

 Joe Tuzzolino and his fiancé video-toured their new home in southwest Las Vegas in March while they were both recovering from COVID-19.
 He says they ended up saving about $15,000 because they bought during the pandemic.

 If the home is vacant, you can look around to your heart’s content, but try not to touch surfaces, as you don’t know who was in the home before you.
 If you must touch to evaluate the home, use hand sanitizer when you’re done with the tour, before you get in your car.
 And your agent will need to wipe down those surfaces when you leave.
 You’ll want to follow social distancing rules, staying 6 feet away from your real estate agent and anyone else you don’t currently share a home with.
 It’s always a good idea to wear a mask when you’re out of your home and around other people.

 Though you may not be able to get into the home right away, you can still drive around the neighborhood to see if you like it.
 Fonseca recommends doing this at different times of day, even under normal buying circumstances.

 “It not only looks different at different times of day, you might also see different levels of activity,” he says.
 And this is a great way to know if there’s a giant streetlight shining in the bedroom window.